zeevm/delta-kernel-rs/README.md

 - If using `emacs`, both [eglot](https://github.com/joaotavora/eglot) and [lsp-mode](https://github.com/emacs-lsp/lsp-mode) provide excellent integration with `rust-analyzer`. [rustic](https://github.com/brotzeit/rustic) is a nice mode as well.
-- When also developing in vscode its sometimes convenient to configure rust-analyzer in `.vscode/settings.json`.
+- When also developing in VS Code it's sometimes convenient to configure rust-analyzer in `.vscode/settings.json`.

 ```json